brunoeliam/quiz-master/README.md

 6. Open a pull request.

 ## Acknowledgements
-- Special thanks to my classmate (https://github.com/Frannogueda) for his support and help to develop this project together.
+- Special thanks to my classmate (https://github.com/Frannogueda) for his support and help while developing this project together.